eslint/rfcs/designs/2022-supress-ignored-file-warnings/README.md

 <!-- One-paragraph explanation of the feature. -->

 When ignored files are explicitly linted, ESLint shows a warning.
-This causes problems when using tools which pass the file list to ESLint automatically together with `--max-warnings 0` option.
+When `--max-warnings 0` option is used, and an ignored file is passed to ESLint, the process exits with code 1.
+In some cases this is unexpected and currently there is no way to suppress ignored file warnings via CLI.

 ## Motivation

 <!-- Why are we doing this?
 What use cases does it support?
 What is the expected
 outcome? -->

 While this is warning is reasonable in cases where filenames are passed to ESLint manually, it causes issues when the process is automated with tools like [lint-staged](https://github.com/okonet/lint-staged) and [pre-commit](https://github.com/pre-commit/pre-commit).
 These tools pass staged filenames to any command, not just ESLint.
 Therefore, they are not aware of the .eslintignore.
-Linting before commit is commonly set up with `--max-warnings 0`, therefore ESLint will exit with an error in such case.
+Linting before commit is commonly set up with `--max-warnings 0`.
+In such cases ESLint will exit with an error and prevent commits, or even cause CI to fail.

 For example, with